About Coconino County

 Losing One Of Our Own

-Sadly, one our our teammates lost his young life in a motor vehicle accident this past Tuesday, July 14th.
+One our our teammates lost his young life in a motor vehicle accident this past Tuesday, July 14th.

-Joe Rommel, 22, joined the Coconino County Search & Rescue Team in 2005 when he was just eighteen years of age and, since then, earned his Wilderness Search Tech 1, Technical Rescue Tech, Snow and Ice Rescue Tech, and EMT certification.
-He was also an experienced Grand Canyon guide and worked at a local outdoor store, where I'd often see him smiling and chatting with customers and friends.
+Joe was also an experienced Grand Canyon guide and worked at a local outdoor store, where I'd often see him smiling and chatting with customers and friends.
 I'll think of Joe whenever I take out my snowshoes; he sold them to me this past winter, and we had a really nice talk while I was in the store.
-He definitely lived well and was doing the things he loved--a great example for us all.
+He definitely lived well and was a great example for us all.

 Even those on the team who didn't know Joe well are feeling his loss, and we'll miss and remember him always.